drts01/presentation--ci-cd-101/slides/003-introduction.md

 Building a website with a static-site generator.

 <aside class="notes">
+* I got the idea for this talk because the my team at VDMS is doing this as a way to provide documentation so other teams can use our OpenStack infrastructure.
 * How you can use CI/CD today
 * Simple/basic use case
   * not much coding to focus on concepts and processes